Amberside ALP – up to 5.5% p.a. fixed rate secured bonds

 - up to 5.5% p.a.

-- Three and a half years, one and a half years, or one month notice
+- Three years, two years, or one month notice

 - Minimum investment